 There is an unavoidable delay between creating the sink and using the sink's new service account to authorize writing to the destination.
 You can choose to simply ignore any error messages from the sink during the delay.
-There are also two ways to avoid the errors when creating the sink:

 This section lists some possible errors and unexpected results, and explains what to do about them.

 Errors from sinks appear in the Activity Stream for the project or other resource where the sink was created.
 See the Activity Stream in the resource's home page in Cloud Platform Console.

 |Your new log entries are exported but your older log entries are not exported.||Stackdriver Logging only exports log entries that are received after the export has been set up.||Use the entries.list API method to retrieve your older log entries and use the destination service's API to write the log entries to the export destination.|

 Errors exporting to Cloud Storage